Remote Desktop Protocol: Features

+The latest version of RDP supports Transport Layer Security (TLS) version 1.1, 1.2 and 1.3 to protect RDP traffic.

 Security issues

 Version 5.2 of the RDP in its default configuration is vulnerable to a man-in-the-middle attack.
 Administrators can enable transport layer encryption to mitigate this risk.

 RDP sessions are also susceptible to in-memory credential harvesting, which can be used to launch pass the hash attacks.

 In March 2012, Microsoft released an update for a critical security vulnerability in the RDP.
 The vulnerability allowed a Windows computer to be compromised by unauthenticated clients and computer worms.

 RDP client version 6.1 can be used to reveal the names and pictures of all users on the RDP Server (no matter which Windows version) in order to pick one, if no username is specified for the RDP connection.